KarchinLab/probabilistic2020/doc/tutorial.rst

 ++++++++++++++++++++++++++++

 The oncogene sub-command examines missense position clustering (by codon) and elevated *in silico* pathogenicity scores (VEST).
+The score directory contains pre-computed values for VEST scores.
-The p-values will be combined using fischer's method to report a single p-value with a BH FDR.
+The p-values will be combined using fisher's method to report a single p-value with a BH FDR.
+In the below example, the command is parallelized onto 10 processors with the **-p** parameter.
+Lower this if the compute is not available.

 .. code-block:: bash